2021 Major Capital Fund Guidelines

 (b) a lesser funding amount than the amount requested is deemed appropriate.

 The Fund is part of the Start Strong Capital Works Grant Program commitment to increase the number of community preschool places in NSW in areas of need and demand.

-Mobile grants must also contribute to the following objectives:
+Approved funded providers must also contribute to the following objectives:

 - Maximise the number of community preschool places available.

 - Where possible, leverage funds from sources external to the Department, including private finance, charitable donations and grants from state and federal government.